Algebraic groups in non-commutative probability theory revisited: Products of states

-and give bijections between the Lie algebra $g_T({\mathcal A})$ and the group of characters $\mathcal G_T(\mathcal A)$.
-Its inverses, known as {\it{left}} and {\it{right half-shuffle}} logarithms, $\mathcal{L}_\prec$ and $\mathcal{L}_\succ$, can be deduced from the fixed point equations \eqref{recursion} using the half-shuffle identities \eqref{A1}-\eqref{A3}:
+and provide bijections between the Lie algebra $g_T({\mathcal A})$ and the group of characters $\mathcal G_T(\mathcal A)$.
+Its inverses, known as {\it{left}} and {\it{right half-shuffle}} logarithms, $\mathcal{L}_\prec$ respectively $\mathcal{L}_\succ$, can be deduced from the fixed point equations \eqref{recursion} using the half-shuffle identities \eqref{A1}-\eqref{A3}:

 With this structure in place, the shuffle algebra approach \cite{ebrahimipatras_19} permits to express moment-cumulant relations in non-commutative probability in terms of the convolution or shuffle exponential and logarithm, $\exp^*$ respectively $\log^*$, and the half-shuffle exponentials and logarithms defined in equations \eqref{recursion} and \eqref{halfshufflelog}.
 In addition, the unified setting covers relations between the different families of cumulants \cite{Arizmendi_15} in terms of a single fundamental identity in the group $\mathcal G_T(\mathcal A)$